Meet the Lab

 Laura Schulz received her BA in philosophy from the University of Michigan and her PhD in developmental psychology from the University of California, Berkeley.
 Her research focuses on the processes that support exploration, inquiry, and discovery in early childhood.
 She has contributed to topics including causal reasoning, social cognition, emotion understanding, moral reasoning, and the connection between play and learning.
 She has been honored with the American Psychological Association Distinguished Scientific Award for Early Career Contribution to Psychology; the National Academy of Sciences Troland Award; the Society for Research in Child Development Award for Early Career Research Contributions, and the NSF Presidential Early Career Award for Scientists and Engineers.
 She has been recognized as an MIT Macvicar Faculty Fellow for her contributions to undergraduate education and currently serves as the MIT Brain and Cognitive Sciences Associate Department Head for Diversity, Equity, Inclusion, and Justice.

-Max Siegel is a postdoc in the Computational Cognitive Science group at MIT.
+Max Siegel is a Research Scientist in the Computational Cognitive Science group at MIT.
 His Ph.D work in the same laboratory was supervised by Josh Tenenbaum as well as Laura Schulz and Josh McDermott.

 Max's research concerns recognition (or "identification") of concepts, in particular novel perceptual concepts, and their productive use in cognition.
 His thesis proposed that people can interpret a class of unfamiliar perceptual stimuli and scenarios -- compositional concepts -- by composing domain theories or "simulators", and gave behavioral and computational evidence for compositional simulation in adult and child perception and cognition.